World class labs.

-Texas Tech University, as part of the Quality Enhancement Plan (QEP) "Bear Our Banners Far and Wide: Communication in a Global Society," established the Communication Training Center (CTC) in the College of Media and Communication (CoMC) to support students learning communication skills, particularly oral and visual communication skills.
+Texas Tech University, as part of the Quality Enhancement Plan (QEP) "Bear Our Banners Far and Wide: Communication in a Global Society," established the Communication Training Center (CTC) in the College of Media & Communication (CoMC) to support students learning communication skills, particularly oral and visual communication skills.

-The Thomas Jay Harris Institute for Hispanic and International Communication (HIHIC) in the College of Media & Communication at Texas Tech University promotes better understanding of Hispanic-related and international media communication through research, teaching and community outreach.
+The Thomas Jay Harris Institute for Hispanic & International Communication (HIHIC) in the College of Media & Communication at Texas Tech University promotes better understanding of Hispanic-related and international media communication through research, teaching and community outreach.

 For more information about CoMC's research and research lab capabilities, contact: